A2/B1 - Practice -ed pronunciation with common verbs

 Hello, my lovely people!

-💬 Final challenge: Write one sentence in the past using a regular verb.
-Then say how the -ed ending is pronounced: /ɪd/, /t/ or /d/.
+💬 Final challenge: Write one sentence in the past in the comments.
+Then, tell me the pronunciation of the verb: /ɪd/, /t/ or /d/?

 Enjoy it!